 *ngFor repeater that filters the list of heroes to just those heroes who can fly.

-When we run the sample now we see odd behavior (try it in the
+Notice the odd behavior in the

-We're adding the new hero into the
+You add the hero into the

 heroes list.
 The reference to the list hasn’t changed.